 How to Evaluate MCAT Tutoring Programs

-The MCAT tutoring industry has grown rapidly over the past decade.
-Many companies structure their products to inflate prices without improving outcomes.
+Tutoring companies often structure their products to inflate prices without improving outcomes.

 Before purchasing an expensive tutoring package, it is important to understand how these programs are marketed, and how students and parents are led to buy products they don’t need.